 Also, be aware when traveling with public transport, no matter of what type the bag is, it still has pockets that can be easily accessible to anyone, so lock them up until you reach your hiking destination.

 In conclusion, each type of bag is like a different identity which only fits a user with the same personality, it’s like a partner you choose and trust, so don’t be hasty in your decision, take every information into consideration and equip yourself with what suits you the best.
+See our piece on the top hiking backpack to give you more choices on your next adventure.

 Also, bear in mind that you don’t need to limit yourself to only one backpack, you can have one for every type of trip.
 The most important thing, however, stays the same, always think about safety when you’re out there hiking, and never let anything stop you!